 Tribal Work by Greg Sarris

 Greg Sarris is currently the Tribal Chairman of the Federated Indians of Graton Rancheria.
-He is in his thirteenth elected term as Chairman of the Tribe and is currently leading the Tribe in its economic development endeavors with Station Casinos.
+He is in his sixteenth elected term as Chairman of the Tribe and is currently leading the Tribe in its economic development endeavors with Station Casinos.
 Greg oversees all business negotiations and the daily operations of the Tribe.
 Greg spearheaded the effort to build a casino, the Graton Resort and Casino, which opened November 2013.
 A large portion of the profits from the casino will be given back to the community where it is located, Sonoma County and the City of Rohnert Park, for the preservation of public parks and open spaces, and for the establishment of low-cost organic farming for low income members of the community.
 Learn more about Greg Sarris and all that he has accomplished for his tribe and community.

 Restoring the Tribe